Skip Navigation

 Keep a child home who has thick mucus, pus, or clear liquid draining from the eye.
 Extreme redness, irritation, itchiness, or pain, eyelid swelling, and/or light sensitivity may also indicate a contagious condition.

 Children must remain at home until they are treated and are free of lice and nits (eggs).
 Notify the school nurse if your child has lice.
+The nurse will give you instructions before you can send your child to school.

 Keep a child at home who has any skin rash of unknown cause, especially a rash accompanied by fever and itching.
 See your healthcare provider to confirm the rash is not contagious before returning to school.